JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/testing/index.md

 Let's see a little testing in action.
 Open `src/App.test.tsx`.
 We're going to show the cycle of fail-fix in action.
-Define two contants, then compare them with a simple Jest (actually, Jasmine) assertion:
+Define two contants, then compare them with a simple Jest assertion:

 ```typescript
 it('renders without crashing', () => {